sarashore/advanced-gis-portfolio/README.md

 GIS has been my favorite skill that I've learned at Heinz so far.
 In the last few months, I've used GIS to map housing needs for counties accross the country to submit to HUD; industrial hemp processing site locations in Fayette County, PA; and to create a cluster analysis for risk assessment of all 6-12 schools in the Pittsburgh School District.
 One thing I still hope to learn in this class is how to make client dashboards.
 Additionally, I'd like to become more comfortable with GitHub.
 I only learned about the resource on the first day of this class and now I'm seeing and hearing about it EVERYWHERE!

 # Portfolio

+## Custom Google Map Style
+My inspiration for this assignment comes from a photo I took in my apartment last spring.
+It was the first sunny day in Pittsburgh for a while and I really liked the way the light was coming through the big windows.
+I'm hoping for some more sunny days (literally and metaphorically) soon!

 <img width="1129" alt="Image 1" src="https://user-images.githubusercontent.com/62624539/80929316-e1ac9f80-8d78-11ea-9757-96f8aa9706e8.png">

+Using this color scheme, I created a map style in Google Maps.
+The land uses the Dim Gray, the labels are Beige, roads are Sienna, and parks and water are Dark Sea Green.
+I didn't use the Dark Olive Green; however, I likely could have used it for some type of major feature or as a label for major urban areas.
+I probably shouldn't have used the green for both parks and water, as neither stands out and it's challenging to differentiate between the two of them.
+In the future, I would likely include some duller blue to serve as the water feature color.
+I played with the hue just a bit in this version to create a slight differentiation between water and parks.
+Additionally, with more colors to choose from, I would have differentiated roads from one another.

+I like this more neutral color scheme but I think it could use a few more tweaks so as to highlight any relevant points of interest.